1. How are the GYROTONIC® and GYROKINESIS® methods different from Pilates and Yoga?

 5. Will I lose weight or sweat?

-Some people will, some people won’t.
-Overall, the Gyrotonic and Gyrokinesis method focus on toning, lengthening, strengthening, injury reduction, and postural alignment.
+The Gyrotonic and Gyrokinesis method focus on toning, lengthening, strengthening, injury reduction, and postural alignment.
 This, in turn, will increase performance and power both within classes and other activities, allowing you to continue to see and feel results more efficiently and lasting longer.